mdr78/mdr78.github.io/_posts/2017-02-20-securing-your-vps.md

 	debug1: Authentication succeeded (publickey).
 	Authenticated to a.b.c.d (via proxy).

-Now disable Password authenication by opening `/etc/ssh/sshd_config` in your editor of choicei, and adding the following lines.
+Now disable Password authenication by opening `/etc/ssh/sshd_config` in your editor of choice, and adding the following lines.

 	PubkeyAuthentication yes
 	ChallengeResponseAuthentication no